physionetchallenges/matlab-classifier-2020/README.md

 ## Submission

-The driver.py, get_12ECG_score.py, and get_12ECG_features.py scripts to be in the root path of the Github repository.
+The `driver.m`, `get_12ECG_score.m`, and `get_12ECG_features.m` scripts must be in the root path of your repository.
 If they are inside a folder, then the submission will fail.

 ## Details